 Argentina is a world leader in the advancement of brain capital into policy and workforce development, and there are many developments in Latin America.
 The Facundo Manes MD campaign in Argentina is strongly aligned with brain capital principles e.g., “empathy” is a major platform.
 Recently, the Latin American Brain Health Institute (BrainLat) and the Universidad Adolfo Ibanez and the Universidad de San Andres hosted a short course on brain capital in public policy in Buenos Aires sponsored by the InterAmerican Developmental Bank and certified by the Ministry of Health.

 The brain capital framework has recently been cited in public and private reports, including from the United Nations Development Programme’s Human Development Report, the World Health Organisation’s Brain Health Position Statement, and new analyses from PwC and Lundbeck.

 This webinar is co-organised by EMEA and the Brain Capital Alliance in collaboration with OECD Neuroscience-inspired Policy Initiative, Global Brain Health Institute, Latin American Brain Health Institute and INECO.

-Prof. Rym Ayadi, President and Founder, Euro-Mediterranean Economists Association (EMEA) and Professor, The Bayes Business School (Former CASS)
+Moderator: Prof. Rym Ayadi, President and Founder at the Euro-Mediterranean Economists Association (EMEA) and Co-Lead of the Brain Capital Alliance

-The webinar is organised by EMEA and will take place on Thursday 16 June 2022 at 15:00 CET on Zoom.
+The webinar is hosted by EMEA & BCA and will take place on Tuesday 27 September at 17:00 CET on Zoom.